Panmoni/yapbay-www/docs/notes.md

 CTA: waitlist

 ### blog
-- clear out sample content
-- migrate 2 posts
+- update cover images for 2 posts
-- write a new one
+- write a new post

 ### roadmap
 - update content of roadmap